Career Pathway (also called a Career Academy) is a great way for seniors to explore an area of

 Application graduation requirement that is required for a diploma.

-with their Dean on all modifications to the course requirements listed
+with their teacher on all modifications to the course requirements listed

 below, especially in cases in which a course was cancelled or could not

-Requirements for individual Career Academies differ slightly, although the general requirements for all academies are:
+Requirements for individual Career Pathways differ slightly, although the general requirements for all academies are:

-- Complete the prescribed Career Academy coursework.
+- Complete the prescribed Career Pathway coursework.
 (See below.)
-Students work with their Career Academy Dean to determine if any modification to the required coursework is needed; this means that the Deans will work individually with students in cases when prescribed classes are not offered or in instances where a student was unable to be scheduled into a prescribed course.
+Students work with their Career Pathway teacher to determine if any modification to the required coursework is needed; this means that the teachers will work individually with students in cases when prescribed classes are not offered or in instances where a student was unable to be scheduled into a prescribed course.
 In such cases, other coursework may be substituted.

 Propose and complete a Senior Project.

-Students meet with their Dean to review requirements, additional
+Students meet with their teacher to review requirements, additional

 activities, and timelines for their Senior Project.
 Students will need

-to take the initiative to contact their Dean and set up times to
+to take the initiative to contact their teacher and set up times to

 regularly meet.
 They will also complete a job shadow/internship and write a research and/or reflection paper.